SDGforskning/sdg-strings/SDG02_query_topic_WoS.md

 #### Phrase 5

 Phrase 5 is similar to phrase 4, with a focus on research that mentions instruments/treaties related to benefit sharing/access of genetic resources and traditional knowledge.
-The general structure is *resources/knowledge/rights + agriculture/food + instruments/specific issues*.
+The elements of the phrase are: *resources/knowledge/rights + agriculture/food + instruments/specific issues*.
 In this phrase, "rights" was added to `traditional NEAR knowledge` as this worked well with the combination with specific policy instruments.

 ``` Ceylon =
 TS =